The minimum you must know

 The United States imposed cooperation on the Pakistani government for a long time.
 Pakistan used to be a strategically important supply route for bases in Afghanistan, until the United States departed Afghanistan in late 2023.
 Probably Americans have been and remain deterred there as a result.
 Muslim countries usually try to exclude vitriolic influences and include peaceful ones.

 There used to also be tension between Pakistan and India.
-But that's mostly in the past.
-Pakistan's Prime Minister Shehbaz Sharif said that Pakistan only wants "permanent peace" with India under his leadership.
+There were even military exchanges that surface in the news, and a reason for de-escalation and diplomacy.
+But a cessation was agreed to through peace talks.
+Pakistan's Prime Minister Shehbaz Sharif once said that Pakistan only wants "permanent peace" with India under his leadership.
 The President of India said the same thing.
-Pakistan portrays Kashmir - a beautiful border area claimed by both countries - as unfairly occupied by India.
-But Pakistani and Indian diplomats promise each other permanent peace there.

 Pakistan dominated Bangladesh for the first part of the 20th century, which is nearly part of India.
 Bangladesh is a sovereign nation surrounded on three sides by India (and the fourth by Myanmar).
 Bangladesh has enjoyed durable independence and external peace since the middle part of the century but experienced internal lawlessness since then.